cognitedata/reveal/react-components/src/architecture/base/README.md

 # Some concrete examples

-These are made to test the architecture but should when ready be used by any of Cognites applications:
+These are made to test the architecture but should when ready be used by any of Cognite's applications:

 ## architecture/concrete